ZettaAI/zetta_utils/docs/source/subchunkable_apply_flow_quick_start_guide.rst

 **SubchunkableApplyFlow** is the main way that the end users are expected to run inference with ``zetta_utils``.
 Given an arbitrary chunkwise function or an operation, ``SubchunkableApplyFlow`` provides two key functionalities:

 #.
-The ability to recursively split the provided bounding box into chunks, subchunks, subsubchunks, and so forth, with parallelisation at the chunk level.
+The ability to recursively split the provided bounding box into chunks, subchunks, subsubchunks, and so forth, with global parallelisation at the chunk level.
+(Local parallelisation, which happens at the smallest level, is handled by ``mazepa``.)
 #.
 The ability to specify (subject to divisibility requirements discussed below) arbitrary blending (either linear or quadratic) or cropping at each level.

 Chunking with cropping and blending is an absolute necessity for running inference or any other volumetric task in the context of connectomics: because a dataset can be at petascale or even larger, there is no hope of running anything without splitting the dataset into chunks.
 To mitigate the edge artifacts from chunkwise processing, we can use either cropping or blending.
 Cropping refers to padding the area to be processed and only writing in the middle of the area; blending refers to padding the areas to be processed and writing out a weighted sum of the outputs from different chunks in the area that overlaps.